 Alternative Exercises

-Glute squeeze (standing).
+Standing glute squeeze.
 A zero-equipment isometric that trains the same glute contraction.
 Stand tall, squeeze your glutes as hard as you can for 5 to 10 seconds, relax, and repeat.
-Useful if lying on the floor isn't practical.
+Useful when lying on the floor isn't practical.

 Clamshell.
 Targets the gluteus medius and hip stabilizers from a side-lying position.
 Pairs well with partial bridges for complete glute development.

-Partial glute bridge variations: from supported regression to single-leg progression, each builds on the same movement pattern.
+Partial glute bridge variations: from the supported regression to the single-leg progression, each builds on the same movement pattern.

 Frequently Asked Questions

-The partial glute bridge primarily targets the gluteus maximus with secondary engagement from the core stabilizers and hip stabilizers.
-Because the range of motion is shortened, hamstring involvement is reduced compared to a full glute bridge, making it a more glute-dominant variation.
+Partial glute bridges primarily target the gluteus maximus, with the gluteus medius and minimus assisting hip stabilization.
+The core stabilizers (transversus abdominis and obliques) work isometrically to prevent the lower back from arching.
+Because the range of motion is shortened, hamstring involvement is reduced compared to a full glute bridge, making this a more glute-dominant variation.

 What is the difference between a partial glute bridge and a full glute bridge?